 Speaking of things being ‘quick and easy,’ Miro’s real-time group updates serve as a real timesaver.
 Not only is it incredibly satisfying to see changes being made by other team members in the present time, but it completely gets rid of the horrifying wait-time that comes with working remotely.
 All of us are incredibly familiar with the negative experience of having to wait for team members to make changes to a document — or add a quick new element to it — before you finally receive it and make your own contributions.
 However, with this digital whiteboard, everyone can work on the same thing at the same time.
 And since all team members can observe new changes as they happen, everybody can stay up to date on the project at hand.

 Pricing and alternatives

 As mentioned before, while Miro has a free plan, it also has three other paid plans.
-These include Team, Business, and Enterprise.
+Maybe this could even be an alternative to Smartsheet for some depending on how your requirements look like.
+The plans include Team, Business, and Enterprise.
 The Team plan costs $8 for each member per month, and it’s recommended for groups that consist of more than 2 members.
 While the free plan is still a great option (as it allows for chat messaging, leaving sticky notes and centralized notes, plus screen sharing), upgrading to a paid plan unlocks access to Miro’s remote meetings toolkit.
 This toolkit consists of features like a built-in timer, video calls, and a voting system for democratic decision-making.

 With all of this in mind, it is important to note that Miro isn’t the only online whiteboard service out there.
 There are many different available options to choose from — for example, Stormboard is great for brainstorming, and Limnu delivers a simple (but accurate) whiteboard experience.
 The important thing is to try out as many options as possible and to determine which service works the best for you and your team.